About the Library Collections

 Included in the archival collection are rare, valuable or fragile historical texts, as well as memorabilia such as photographs, graduation records, school catalogs, department newsletters, annual reports, medical instrumentation, and other materials representative of the Boston University Medical Campus’s activities and achievements.
 Archives are located in a secured area, and are available to the public by appointment only.
 Contact A’Llyn Ettien at (617) 358-4488 or firstname.lastname@example.org for more information about archival materials.

 Archives Online: The majority of the Medical Library’s collection of historical and modern publications from Boston University, BUSM and the BU Medical Campus has been digitized and is now available online in the digital repository OpenBU.
 Photos of some physical artifacts from the archives are visible at this link.

 Click to view timelines for the BU School of Medicine and Boston University Medical Center, the Goldman School of Dental Medicine, or Boston University as a whole.

 Click here to view an online copy of Rebecca Lee Crumpler’s A Book of Medical Discourses : in Two Parts hosted by the National Library of Medicine.
 Rebecca Davis Lee Crumpler (click for a BU Medicine tribute) holds a place in American history as the first African-American woman to receive an MD in the United States.
 Rebecca Lee received a Doctress of Medicine degree in 1864 when she graduated from the New England Female Medical College (later to merge with Boston University in 1873).

 The library owns a number of historical print indexes including Index Medicus and others.
-Indexes are located in the back room on the 12th floor and some are held in offsite storage (see location information in catalog listings).
+Some indexes are shelved on the 12th floor and some are held in offsite storage (see location information in catalog listings).
 Please ask a librarian if you would like to access these materials.

 [See Bibliographic and Knowledge Databases, above, for information about electronic indexes.]